Cross-sectoral Hackathon: Culture and Wellbeing

 PUBLIC CHANNELS

 👉#announcements - most important channel to keep your eyes on.
-Only super-important announcements by organizers will be published here.
+Only super-important announcements by organisers will be published here.
 Keep your eyes open.

-👉# ask-organizers - a place to reach organizers.
+👉# ask-organisers - a place to reach organisers.
 There are no stupid questions here.
 Ask anything and we will answer.
 But make sure you have read the Guidelines, because here are answers to 90% of your questions.

 👉#ask-mentors - looking for a mentor help?
 Here’s a place to find them!
-Ask here about what problems you have and what exactly you need to be helped with.
+Use this space to share any issues you are facing and specify the kind of help you need.
 Your Team mentor can’t have answers to all your questions so this is another place where to find them.

 👉#team-formation - have an idea but don’t have a team?
 Post it here and start the discussion.